 Met Museum guided tours

-This is a skip the line, 2-hour long tour hosted by an English-speaking guide.
+This is a skip the line, two-hour long tour hosted by an English-speaking guide.

-If you are the kind that tends to get lost in Museums, and if you are the kind that prefers the highlights, this tour is just perfect for you.
+If you are the kind that tends to get lost in Museums, or if you prefer to see only the main attractions of a Museum, this tour is perfect for you.

 In two hours, the expert guide takes you around the must-Sees of the MET Museum.